Motoroller89/REST-API-GOLANG/README.md

+This project was created to understand the basics of how rest-api works in GOLANG

 GET /users -- list of users -- 200, 404, 500

 GET /users/:id -- user by id -- 200, 404, 500